krsnamara/krsnamara/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on -> [AccessiCity](https://all-access-client.vercel.app/) Hackathon Project
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning -> React and looking into Nextjs next
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on -> A zillow clone with Google API showing search-able listings
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with -> Code Review and Unit testing
-- 💬 Ask me about ...
+- 💬 Ask me about -> The ship schedules in the NYC Port
-- 📫 How to reach me: ...
+- 📫 How to reach me: -> martinj.fitzpatrick@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: -> He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ->
 -->